-The Veterinary Technician Associate of Applied Science is a two-year program designed to prepare students to take the Veterinary Technician National Examination to become a certified veterinary technician.
+The Veterinary Technician Associate of Applied Science is designed to prepare students to take the Veterinary Technician National Examination to become a certified veterinary technician.
 The program is accredited by the American Veterinary Medical Association Committee on Veterinary Technician Education and Activities as a program for educating veterinary technicians.

 Program Learning Outcomes

 Upon successful completion of the program, students will be able to:

 - Perform comprehensive veterinary technician medical processes and apply critical thinking skills for optimal patient care.